ForASec: Formal Analysis of Security Vulnerabilities in Sequential Circuits: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel formal framework (ForASec), based on the side-channel parameter analysis, to analyze/identify the vulnerabilities in sequential circuits against multiple types of intrusions at different locations while considering the effects of process variations on technology parameters.
-For illustration, the proposed methodology has been applied on multiple ISCAS89 benchmarks and standard sequential circuits.
-The experimental results show that unlike existing techniques, it successfully identifies operational boundaries and vulnerable nodes, i.e., due to EC/PV the change i power is 2 to 5\%, which must be considered while designing.
-The feedback nodes in a DFF are the vulnerable towards the side-channel attacks.
-Another key outcome is the number of gates required by an HT that can go undetected for a given design and variability conditions.
+In this paper, we propose a novel formal framework (ForASec), based on the side-channel parameter analysis, to analyze/identify the vulnerabilities in sequential circuits against multiple types of intrusions at different locations while considering the effects of process variations on the technology parameters.
+Moreover, this framework addresses the state-space problem of the traditional MC-based approaches by dividing the state-space into several sub-state-spaces.
+For illustration, the proposed methodology has been applied to multiple ISCAS89 benchmarks and standard sequential circuits for different ASIC technologies, i.e., 65nm, 45nm, 22nm.
+The experimental results show that ForASec can analyze the complex and large sequential circuits and provides approximately 6x to 10x speedup in analysis time compared to state-of-the-art MC-based techniques.